masak/alma/README.md

 A single car pulls up to the section headquarters.
 Section chief JOHN DRYDEN gets out and looks around him before getting into the empty building.

 He takes one of the glass elevators up to his office.
 A silence hangs over the elevator as it rises up to his floor.
-The England-born station chief is wearing a western suit and tie; only the fur cap gives him an eastern look.
+The England-born station chief is wearing a western suit and tie; only the fur cap gives him a slightly slavic look.
 An LED digital display quietly counts up the floors numbers: 3, 4, 5, 6...

 The upper floor is all polished steel and glass.
 Dryden's footsteps are the only sounds heard as he heads to his office.